schwilklab/lab-resources/conductance-protocol.md

 Conductance and Vulnerability Curve Protocol
 ============================================

-Dylan Schwilk, Tailor Brown, Josh Willms.
-See also Dr. Anna Jacobsen's good webpage of protocols.
-We learned our hydraulics from Dr. Jacobsen and Dr. Pratt largely.
+Authors: Dylan Schwilk, Tailor Brown, Josh Willms.

+See also Dr. Anna Jacobsen's good webpage of research methods, http://www.csub.edu/~ajacobsen/Research_Methods.htm.
+We learned our hydraulics from Dr. Davis, Dr. Jacobsen and Dr. Pratt largely.

 Overview and materials
 ----------------------

 ### Overview ###
 "Conductance" is a property of a conductor, in our case, the xylem of a stem segment.
-We are usually interested in "Conductivity," K, which is the conducting proporty of a material (eg the xyelm tissue of a particular tree species).
+We are usually interested in "Conductivity," K, which is the conducting property of a material (eg the xylecm tissue of a particular tree species).
 We most often report sapwood specific conductivity, K_s, which is the conductance of a stem segment X the length of the segment / the sapwood area of the segment.

 Conductance influences rate of water flow through a stem segment: